About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 SIRT is a treatment that uses tiny radioactive beads to destroy liver tumors.
 SIRT is sometimes called radioembolization (RAY-dee-oh-EM-boh-lih-ZAY-shun), or Y90.

-An interventional radiologist (IN-ter-VEN-shun-al RAY-dee-AH-loh-jist), also called an IR doctor, will do your treatment.
-An interventional radiologist is a doctor with special training in using image-guided procedures to diagnose and treat disease.
+An interventional radiologist (IN-ter-VEN-shun-al RAY-dee-AH-loh-jist) will do your treatment.
+An interventional radiologist is also called an IR doctor.
+An IR doctor is a doctor with special training in using image-guided procedures to diagnose and treat disease.

-Your IR doctor will inject the radioactive beads directly to the tumor through the arteries (blood vessels) in your liver.
-The beads give off radiation (invisible energy waves) that damages cancer cells and makes it hard for them to reproduce.
-The beads help limit the amount of radiation that gets to the rest of your liver and the rest of your body.
+Your IR doctor will inject the radioactive beads into the tumor through the arteries (blood vessels) in your liver.
+The beads give off radiation (invisible energy waves).
+These waves damage cancer cells.
+The radiation makes it hard for cancer cells to reproduce.
+The beads help limit how much radiation gets to the rest of your liver and body.

 What is a mapping arteriogram procedure?

 About a month before your SIRT treatment, you’ll have a mapping arteriogram (ar-TEER-ee-oh-gram) procedure.
 This is an X-ray of your arteries.
-The images from this procedure are used to plan for your SIRT treatment.
+Your healthcare provider will use the images from this procedure to plan for your SIRT treatment.

 What to do before your procedure